 Kristen McCarthy, Administrative Coordinator

 Kristen started with Digital Learning and Innovations in February 2020 and supports DL&I’s Educational Technology and Digital Initiatives’ teams.
 In this role, Kristen coordinates administrative tasking—helping to ensure these teams have necessary support and resources.
 Kristen received a Master of Learning Sciences degree at Northwestern, focusing her research on the way that portable internet technology affected a learner’s sense of knowledge ownership.
 Her dedication to higher education advancement brought her to Michigan to work in Academic Affairs for the University of Michigan.
 She supported digital learning in the Dental School and worked on admissions and recruiting for the School of Public Health before relocating to the east coast.
 Kristen loves reading, hiking with her dogs, and visiting the New England Aquarium.

 The Center for Teaching & Learning

-Jean helps faculty and graduate student instructors to grow as teachers.
-She offers individualized consultations, facilitates workshops, and fosters learning communities.
-She holds a Ph.D. in English from Yale and has taught literature and writing courses at the college and high school levels.
+As Associate Director, Jean Otsuki helps faculty and graduate student instructors to grow as teachers.
+She offers one-on-one consultations, facilitates workshops, and fosters learning communities.
+She holds a Ph.D. in English from Yale University and has taught literature and writing at the college and high school levels.